Youth Development and Teen Volunteers

 The Lunch at the Library project requires all libraries receiving youth development funds as part of Lunch at the Library 2020 to plan their youth development efforts with these six outcomes in mind.

-The project provides a Youth Development evaluation survey to participating libraries, one for teen volunteers and one for library staff working with teen volunteers, to help measure whether the stated outcomes are achieved through your youth development volunteer/internship program.
+The project provides a Youth Development evaluation survey for teen volunteers to help measure whether the stated outcomes are achieved through participating libraries’ youth development volunteer/internship programs.

 Additional Youth Development Resources